 The funeral insurance products offered by the companies above, differ quite significantly in relation to their terms and features.
 When purchasing funeral insurance, it is critical that you read and fully understand the product disclosure statement before proceeding.
-Even with the help of the funeral insurance comparison websites below, finding the right product can be a difficult and time consuming process.
+Even with the help of the funeral insurance comparison websites below, finding the right product takes time.

 7. Funeral Insurance Comparison Websites

 There are a number of websites which are designed to help you sort through and compare different funeral insurance options in Australia.